 Although we visit often, almost every time we get lost on the journey.
 There is one particular turn off the A1 that we take, when we should ignore it and wait for the next one.
 You would think we would have learned by now!
 Because of this detour, it normally takes us around 45 minutes to arrive at our starting point, The Anglian Water Birdwatching Centre at Egleton.

 Walking around the reservoir in its entirety would entail just over 22 miles, too much for us at our age!
 However, we stick to the Nature Reserve at the western end, unless we are visiting specifically to see the Ospreys during their breeding season.
 I will come back to these magnificent birds of prey in a while.

 But first I want to tell you about a particular day we spent at Rutland Water in the company of 4 other photographers.

-In February 2018 a Facebook Group arranged I belong to arranged a trip to Rutland Water.
-Four other photographers attended besides me, although they didn’t all specialize in wildlife photography.
+In February 2018 a Facebook Group I belong to arranged a trip to Rutland Water.
+Along with me were four other photographers - though not all specialized in wildlife photography.